 I’m married to Graeme and between us we have three children.
 I enjoy long walks, geocaching and knitting when time permits.
 My two major passions though are reading and music.

 Academic Deputy HeadRead more

-I was born in London and grew up in a small village near Stratford-upon- Avon in Warwickshire.
-Following secondary school, I chose another historic English setting for my Modern Languages degree; Canterbury.
-Before starting university, I spent some time abroad to improve my languages, living near Valencia for two months and then in Paris for the rest of the year.
-As well as my BA, I also have a degree in Lettres Modernes (French Language and Literature) from the Université Jean Moulin in Lyon and a Master’s Degree in Education from the University of Leicester.
+I was born in London and grew up near Stratford-upon- Avon.
+Following secondary school, I chose another historic English setting for my Modern Languages degree; Canterbury, and I have lived abroad in both Spain and France.
+As well as my BA, I also have a degree in French Language and Literature from the Université Jean Moulin in Lyon and a Master’s degree in Education.
 I completed my PGCE in Modern Foreign Languages in 1998.
-I taught at Latimer School for two years before moving to Northampton School for Boys where I remained for 10 years.
-I enjoyed a variety of roles there, ranging from examinations to pastoral leadership and on to departmental head for Modern Languages.
-While at Northampton School for Boys I also chaired the Curriculum Board which influenced the school’s overall academic direction and allowed me to join senior leadership meetings to discuss the curriculum and the views of middle management.
+Before joining Northampton High I held a number of roles in schools, ranging from examinations officer to pastoral leadership and finally to departmental head for Modern Languages.
+At my last school I also chaired the Curriculum Board which influenced the school’s overall academic direction and inspired my passion for all things pedagogical.

-I joined Northampton High School in 2011 as Director of Studies and became Deputy Head, Academic in 2012.
-The highlights of my time at the school so far have been setting up a variety of academic programmes such as the annual skills days and the thinking skills programme, as these have really empowered teachers and students to find new ways to bring learning to life.
+I joined Northampton High School as Director of Studies and became Deputy Head, Academic in 2012.
+The highlights of my time at the school so far have been setting up a variety of academic programmes such as the Laureate scheme in the Sixth Form and the Digacy programme, as I believe these have empowered teachers and students to bring new energy to their teaching and learning.